Online-Workshop Computational Algebra 2021

-The workshop will take place on 21 May 2021 starting at 13:00 CET.
-Note that for data protection reasons, joining requires an access code.
+The workshop took place on 21 May 2021 starting at 13:00 CEST.
+Note that for data protection reasons, joining required an access code.
 To get it, please register for the workshop by sending an email to caworkshop with subject “Workshop Computational Algebra 2021” and including your name and affiliation.

 - 13:00: Words of welcome

 - 15:05-15:55: Timo de Wolff (Braunschweig)